 Selling a put option will take on the obligation to purchase the shares of interest which currently trade at $100 per share.
-For instance, he/she decides to sell a put option at a strike of $95 for $2 per share premium for a one month contract.
-The option seller takes on the obligation to buy the shares at $95 (effective price would be $93 including the $2 per share premium paid upfront) a month from now when the current price is $100.
+A put option was sold at a strike of $95 for $2 per share premium for a one month contract.
+The option seller takes on the obligation to buy the shares at $95 (effective price of $93 including the $2 per share premium) a month from now.
 The seller of the put contract believes the shares will trade sideways, appreciate or decline but not decline below $95.
-If the stock remains above $95 through expiration then the owner of the shares could not exercise the option and assign shares since the price is not in-the-money.
+If the stock remains above $95 through expiration then the owner of the shares could not exercise the option and assign shares to the seller since the price is not in-the-money.
 In this case, the put option seller collects a premium from the put option buyer and makes money without owning any shares.